flyway/flywaydb.org/documentation/tutorials/check.md

 Here, we have mounted the relevant volumes from the working directory and used a network where Flyway can access the SQL Server container.

-This will generate report showing the changes which will be made to the database on the next `migrate`.
+This will generate a report showing the changes which will be made to the database on the next `migrate`.
 The HTML and JSON forms of the report can be found in the local `reports` folder.

-Similarly, we could replace `-changes` with `-drift` to instead see how the target schema is different what's defined in the migrations, or use both `-changes` and `-drift` to have both in the same report.
+Similarly, we could replace `-changes` with `-drift` to instead see how the target schema is different from what's defined in the migrations, or use both `-changes` and `-drift` to have both in the same report.

-We could also set up a similar environment using `docker-compose`:
+We could also set up a similar environment using `docker compose`:

 ```yml
 version: '3'